Summary | How use it | Acknowledgments | Support

 You may download MacPCLtoPDF (for OS X/macOS 10.6 Snow Leopard or later) from this link.
 Launch the package file to install the application.

 WinPCLtoPDF was written in AutoIt and compiled as an application; it contains a copy of GhostPCL, which is copied to your temporary-files directory and performs the task of generating the PDF output file.
 MacPCLtoPDF was written as an AppleScript application bundle which contains a copy of GhostPCL that generates the PDF output file.

 The application is updated once or twice a year to incorporate the most recent version of GhostPCL.
-In November 2016, both versions were updated to use GhostPCL 9.20.
+In December 2020, the Windows version, having earlier been updated to use GhostPCL 9.53, was largely rewritten to improve reliability and add features.

 The Windows and OS X/macOS versions work in almost identical ways.